forthpiece/WHSTechNotes/journal.md

 AI Overview
 Learn more
 A recent exciting development in AI is the advancement of generative AI models like Google's Bard or OpenAI's ChatGPT, which can create highly realistic text, code, images, and even videos based on user prompts, essentially acting as a "creative AI assistant..
+# DECEMBER 9, 2024
+What does the term “brain rot” mean to you?
+Do you feel like digital media has had a positive or negative impact on your mental well-being this year?
+How do runner-up words like “slop” and “lore” connect to your experience with technology in 2024?
+In your opinion, is it possible to balance meaningful engagement with technology while avoiding “brain rot”?
+If so, how?
+Please be very “demure” and very mindful in your response.
+You can learn more about the the Oxford word of the year here.
+Brain rot is a condition of mental fogginess, lethargy, reduced attention span, and cognitive decline that results from an overabundance of screen time.Runners up included dynamic pricing, demure, romantasy, lore and slop.Users can mitigate the adverse effects of trivial digital engagement by curating online content to include educational, substantive, and enriching material.